AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Hotels aren’t benefiting from this widely yet because of a lack of data from limited connectivity, O’Flaherty shared.
 But he believes the potential is significant here.

-“If you think of where smart buildings are going and the concept of a Digital Twin with AI, long term they are going to be self-nurturing.
+“If you think of where smart buildings are going and the concept of a Digital Twin with AI, long term, they are going to be self-nurturing.
 They will move from a predictive maintenance world where I know something’s going to go wrong, so then I’m going to send a work order out to fix it to a world where when something is going wrong and the system fixes or adjusts itself.
 That plays into sustainability by driving the best energy efficiency.”

 This is a powerful proposition for hotel operators: cutting costs as you increase sustainability.